deftwork/samba/Readme.md

 - usergroup (the one to whom user belongs) p.e. alice
 - password (The password may be different from the user's actual password from your host filesystem)

--s name:path:rw:user1[,user2[,userN]]
+-s name:path:rw:user1[,user2[,userN]][:recycle]

-- add share, that is visible as 'name', exposing contents of 'path' directory for read+write (rw) or read-only (ro) access for specified logins user1, user2, .., userN
+- add share, that is visible as 'name', exposing contents of 'path' directory for read+write (rw) or read-only (ro) access for specified logins user1, user2, .., userN ; Add optional recycle arg to activate recycle with value as dirname

 ### Serve